Medical deserts in the United States: Free standing emergency centers (FECs)

 FECs can function as outpatient departments for existing hospitals or as independently owned entities.
 One obstacle to the establishment of additional independently run FECs is the inability to receive Medicare and Medicaid reimbursements afforded only to licensed hospitals.
 Some FECs have overcome this barrier by establishing licensed micro-hospitals with eight to ten inpatient beds in underserved regions.
 Another obstacle to growth of FECs in underserved areas is the preference of for-profit health systems to place FECs in dense urban communities that will attract more patients and generate more money while replacing hospital-based emergency services and primary care.
 Advocates of the FEC model for hard-pressed communities argue the federal government should expand the recognition of independent FECs as Medicare and Medicaid participants in underserved areas.

 Telehealth

 To address the rural health care crisis, advocates of telehealth promote the use of digital information and communication technology—cell phones and computers—that can be accessed from home or work without encumbering the patient with long travel times to hospitals at least 60 miles from their residence.
-Proponents say telehealth or remote medical attention can provide patients in health care deserts with greater access to specialists unavailable in rural communities while encouraging patients to assume a greater role in managing their own health care and improving communication between them and their team of doctors.
+Telehealth has emerged as a viable solution to address healthcare access gaps in medical deserts.
+By providing remote consultations, telehealth reduces the need for patients to travel long distances for medical care.
+Studies show that telehealth can be particularly effective in managing chronic conditions and improving mental health services in underserved areas.Proponents say telehealth or remote medical attention can provide patients in health care deserts with greater access to specialists unavailable in rural communities while encouraging patients to assume a greater role in managing their own health care and improving communication between them and their team of doctors.
 For example, with telehealth a diabetic patient might: